Staff

 Bio

 Bio: Kristina received her degree in Sociology, with a Concentration in Analysis and Research from the University of Wisconsin Madison.
 She worked for the Applied Population Laboratory at the UW after graduating and has held several positions at both for profit and non-profit organizations.
 Kristina enjoys knowing that the work being done at NASW benefits the community and loves working with social workers, especially her wonderful coworkers and the many amazing interns that have come and gone throughout the years.
-Most importantly, Kristina has a wonderful husband, and two beautiful children who she adores.
+Most importantly, Kristina has a wonderful husband, and two beautiful children whom she adores.

 Kristina Jasmin, (she/her)